sigmf/SigMF/README.md

 ### Is this a GNU Radio effort?

 *No*, this is not a GNU Radio specific effort.
-This effort first emerged from a group of GNU Radio core developers, but the goal of the project to provide a standard that will be useful to anyone and everyone, regardless of tool or workflow.
+This effort first emerged from a group of GNU Radio core developers, but the goal of the project is to provide a standard that will be useful to anyone and everyone, regardless of tool or workflow.